Noisy Outlaws

-Noisy Outlaws, Unfriendly Blobs, and Some Other Things That Aren't as Scary, Maybe, Depending on How You Feel About Lost Lands, Stray Cellphones, Creatures from the Sky, Parents Who Disappear in Peru, a Man Named Lars Farf, and One Other Story We Couldn't Quite Finish, So Maybe You Could Help Us Out, commonly shortened to the first two words, is a collection of short and long stories by noted authors such as Nick Hornby, Neil Gaiman, Jon Scieszka and others.
+Noisy Outlaws is a collection of short and long stories by noted authors such as Nick Hornby, Neil Gaiman, Jon Scieszka and others.
 The collection of short stories was published in 2005 by McSweeney's Books.
 The inside of the dust jacket cover of the book contains a half-page story, penned by Lemony Snicket, left unfinished as a part of a contest for readers.

 Contents

 The book contains ten stories and one feature presented in comic book style.

 The stories are not particularly intended for children, though the tone of the majority of stories suggests this.
 Instead, the stories focus on the apparent (and sometimes exaggerated) weirdness of the world with a childlike innocence.